Important Birthdays Over 50

 September 30th: Last day to determine beneficiaries after an IRA owner’s death.

 October 15th: Medicare Advantage and drug plan open enrollment starts.
-Extended deadline to contribute to a SEP IRA or solo 401(k) for self-employed and business owners.
+Extended deadline to contribute to a SEP IRA for self-employed and self-business owners.

 October 15th: Medicare Advantage and drug plan open enrollment starts.